Murphy Town, Bengaluru: Town plan

 Cantonment records indicate that 310 single homes and 108 double homes were built, with cement, bricks and Mangalore tiles.
 There were large open quadrangles, and the houses were around its periphery, and these open spaces provided space for community and social functions.
-Space was also provided for Temples, Churches and a Market The housing scheme at Murphy Town was based on three defining principles.
+Space was also provided for Temples, Churches and a Market The housing scheme at Hoysala Nagara was based on three defining principles.
 Firstly, the houses should be 'too good for the classes that occupy them' - the intention was to people to grain self-respect.
 Secondly, 'the dull uniformity of barracks' must not be implemented - as it proved to be a hindrance to social elevation.
 Finally, the houses were built with scope for further expansion if economic conditions improved.